 “Alright, Mr. Seller, Jack will be out to your property tomorrow morning.
 He’s a great guy, and he’ll take some pictures, get us a rehab estimate, and be out of your hair in less than an hour.”
 Maybe even call out Zillow in your marketing.
 “Don’t want to work with robots?
 Neither do I!
 Call 867-5309 TODAY for a personal, one-on-one consultation with a local home-buying specialist!”
 (That probably wasn’t my best marketing headline, but you get the drift).

-In summary: don’t shit your pants.
-We’ll all be just fine.
+In summary: don’t shit your pants because of these real estate technology tools.
+We’ll all be just fine, even in this changing real estate market.
 Zillow’s size is an advantage, but it’s also a disadvantage.
 They can’t devote the time and resources to customer service, and deal acquisition, that some of us local wholesalers can.
 So play up the personal touch, get in where you fit in, close your deals, and make your money.
 Seacrest: Out!